Restoration of residual gauge symmetries towards color confinement due to topological defects: Introduction

 \section{Introduction}

 Color confinement is still an unsolved important problem in particle physics.
 Especially, quark confinement is well understood based on the dual superconducting picture where condensation of magnetic monopoles and anti-monopoles occurs\cite{dual-superconductor}.
 On the other hand, gluon confinement is not so well understood in this picture.
-However, a general color confinement criterion exists: If the Kugo-Ojima (KO) criterion\cite{KO} was satisfied, no particles with color charges would be observed\cite{KO-prove}.
-The KO criterion was derived only in the Lorenz gauge and is clearly gauge-dependent.
+However, a general color confinement criterion exists:

+According to the analysis of Kugo and Ojima \cite{KO} based on the manifestly Lorentz covariant canonical operator formalism, no particles with color charges can be observed, if the Kugo-Ojima (KO) criterion\cite{KO} is satisfied for the particular value $u(0)$ of the infrared limit $k \to 0$ of a specific function called the KO function $u(k)$ \cite{KO-prove}.

+The local gauge symmetry remaining even after imposing a gauge fixing condition is called the \textit{residual gauge symmetry} (RGS).
+Although the RGS is ``spontaneously'' broken in the perturbative vacuum, it is expected to be restored in the true confining vacuum.
+The criterion for the restoration can be formulated as the condition for disappearance of the massless Nambu-Goldstone (NG) pole associated with the ``spontaneous symmetry breaking'' of the RGS.
+Remarkably, the KO criterion was reproduced as a restoration condition for the RGS in the Lorenz gauge when the gauge transformation function is a linear function of the spacetime coordinate $x^\mu$, as shown by Hata\cite{Hata-method}.
+Here it should be remarked that the KO criterion was derived only in the Lorenz gauge and is clearly gauge-dependent.
 Therefore, it cannot be directly applied to the other gauge-fixing conditions.

-The local gauge symmetry remaining after imposing a gauge fixing condition is called the \textit{residual local gauge symmetry}.
-Although the residual local gauge symmetry is ``spontaneously'' broken in the perturbative vacuum, it is expected to be restored in the true confining vacuum.
-The criterion for the restoration can be formulated as the condition for disappearance of the massless Nambu-Goldstone (NG) pole associated with the ``spontaneous symmetry breaking'' of the residual gauge symmetry.
-Remarkably, the KO criterion was reproduced as a restoration condition for the residual local gauge symmetry in the Lorenz gauge\cite{Hata-method} when the gauge transformation function is a linear function of the spacetime coordinate $x^\mu$.

-The restoration condition for the residual local gauge symmetry can also be extended to more general gauge transformations, including those involving topological configurations.
-In the previous paper\cite{Kondo-Fukushima}, indeed we introduced topological defects to demonstrate in the configuration space that it is possible to satisfy the restoration condition even in the Maximal Abelian gauge.
-Hence, it enables us to understand color confinement from the view point of restoration of the residual gauge symmetry due to topological defects.
-However, it turns out that the topological configurations introduced in the previous paper give an infinite Euclidean action and do not contribute to the path integral.
-In this paper, therefore, we reexamine the restoration condition using topological defects giving a finite Euclidean action which contribute to the path integral.
-Additionally, we focus on the momentum space to clarify what types of divergence arise in the calculation of the restoration condition, and we propose a physical picture for restoration of the residual local gauge symmetry.
+The restoration condition for the RGS can also be extended to more general gauge transformations involving topological configurations.
+In the previous paper\cite{Kondo-Fukushima}, indeed, we introduced topological defects to demonstrate in the configuration space that it is possible to satisfy the restoration condition even in the Maximal Abelian gauge.